 A consensus model that solves some of the problems that Proof of Work is facing, is called Proof of Stake.

-The main idea behind PoS is that whoever has more coins in his/her possession, has more chance to mine a block.
-This is a difference compared to PoW, where the node that has done the most computations, has the biggest chance to mine a block.
+The main idea behind PoS is that whoever has more coins in his/her possession, has more chance to add a block to the blockchain, compared to a PoW solution where whoever has done the most work gets to add a block to the blockchain.

 PoS has two major advantages compared to PoW: